-Bai TaPai LouStatue of Aratan KhanFigure 6-1: Landscape of the Front Square of the Dazhao Temple, captured by the author
+Figure 6-1: Landscape of the Front Square of the Dazhao Temple, captured by the author

 However, the current state of color preservation in the square is poor.
-Located in Hohhot, which is situated in a high-altitude, inland area with long hours of sunlight, minimal precipitation, and a dry climate, many building materials and coatings are unsuitable for the local environment.
-This has led to issues such as color fading and peeling.
-The lack of maintenance is particularly evident in the colors of the archway, resulting in overall low color saturation and a diminished atmosphere that fails to enhance or guide visitors.
+Due to its location in Hohhot, which is situated in a high-altitude and inland area with long hours of sunlight, minimal precipitation, and a dry climate, many building materials and coatings are not suitable for the local environment.
+This can lead to color fading and peeling.
+The lack of maintenance is particularly evident in the colors of the archway, resulting in overall low color saturation and a lack of atmosphere enhancement and guidance.